 +61 2 9399 1806

-Prior to commencing research, Aidan pursued a successful clinical career as an Accredited Exercise Physiologist, practicing primarily in the field of chronic musculoskeletal pain.
-Within his clinical practice, Aidan mentors undergraduate exercise physiology students and co-investigated a pilot study investigating the effects of physical activity levels on outcomes for patients following spinal surgery.
-Aidan also has a casual academic position at the University of New South Wales, within the School of Medical sciences and is involved in the teaching and evaluating of undergraduate exercise physiology students.
+Prior to commencing research, Aidan pursued a successful clinical career as an Accredited Exercise Physiologist, practising primarily in the field of chronic musculoskeletal pain.
+Aidan also has a casual academic position at the University of New South Wales, within the School of Medical Sciences and is involved in the teaching and evaluating of undergraduate exercise physiology students.

 DR MARKUS HUEBSCHER Postdoctoral Fellow

 To develop and validate a prognostic model from a comprehensive range of candidate prognostic factors that can identify patients who are at risk of developing persistent pain following wrist or hand fracture.
 We developed and externally validated a prognostic model to predict persistent pain 4 months after a wrist or hand fracture.
 Future studies are needed to assess whether the accuracy of this model can be improved by updating and validating it in local settings.